-It's the final day of Pumpkin Week and we're wrapping it up with these this black flower pumpkin - a mix of pretty and spooky!
+Introducing my black flower pumpkins!
+It’s the final day of Pumpkin Week and we’re wrapping it up with these pumpkins which are a mix of pretty and spooky!
 I thought the contrast of a white pumpkin with black flowers would look neat, and it was a fun way to give some dollar store flowers a Halloween makeover.
+Read on for the tutorial, and check out my other Pumpkin Week ideas in case you missed them: pom-pom pumpkins, Day of the Dead pumpkins, geometric glitter pumpkins, and googly eye pumpkins.
+I hope you’ve enjoyed Pumpkin Week – thanks so much for following along!

 The Dollar Tree is a great source for inexpensive artificial flowers.
 You can get a bunch of them for $1, and you don't need more than a couple bunches for this project.
 I left a little bit of the purple on the flowers poking through because I liked the look of it.
 What do you think?
 You can always cover the flowers more thoroughly with a few coats of spray paint if you prefer them to be completely black.